Land Value in the Digital Realm

 What is the value of land?

+Adam Smith divides the economic forces into three areas for, the profit obtained from labour, that from capital (or stock), and that obtained from land.
+The value extracted from land is here the natural resources of the earth, the sunshine and rain that lands there (allowing for agriculture), the timber that can be cut down, or the ore to be mined.
+But there is another value that can be obtained from the land.
 In the movie Up (2009) the protagonist Carl Fredricksen refuses to let his villa be demolished despite the large amount of development occurring around him.
 Since he owns the land that the house is built on, the construction companies can not develop it, even as it is surrounded by soon-to-be skyscrapers.
 Mr Fredricksen is offered “twice [as much as the] last offer”, showcasing the value of the land.
 But Mr Fredricksen has not exploited the land at all, he has simply continued living in his house as the area was developed.
 So where has this value come from?
+It has come from the labour and capital of others, in its proximity to services provided by the rest of society.
+This is the observation made by Henry George, one of the great (but quite overlooked) economists of the 19th century.
+The value of land is then partly the natural resources in and on the land, but the value of the land is also a social construction originating from how much the rest of society wishes to make use of that land.

 When American settler colonialism spread over the North American continent, the US government gave out the lands settled for free.
 This perhaps sounds like an amazing deal today, but it is easy to overlook the fact that the value of the land was perhaps zero, or at least close to it.
-It had no significant infrastructure present, was located far away from centres of industry and trade, and was surrounded by a hostile nomadic population.
+It had no significant infrastructure present, was located far away from centers of industry and trade, and was surrounded by a hostile nomadic population.
 And yet today the value of land in the Las Vegas Strip, built in the close-to uninhabitable Mojave desert, is extremely high simply due to the amount of wealth and development in Las Vegas.

 What is digital land?